 Quick fixes to stave off injuries and improve race performance

-1. Eat up.
 Replenish your body immediately.
-There is a 15 to 30 minute window where your body needs to replace all the lost nutrients from a run.
-You can take your favorite recovery drink or any well proportioned protein:carbohydrate drink, but try to get in some real food afterwards.
+There is a 15 to 30 minute window where your body needs to replace lost nutrients from a run.
+You can take your favorite recovery beverage or any well-proportioned protein:carbohydrate drink, but try to eat real food afterwards.
 Do not forget to hydrate a lot while you eat to immediately aid in the recovery process.
 The food and drink you consume will neutralize some of the damages inflicted during your run.

-2. Get a massage.
-Massages always benefit a tired body in more ways than one.
-You just have to know what kind of massage you need.
+Massages always benefit a tired body in more ways than one; you just have to know what kind of massage you need.
 Some opt for light massages after a hard training or racing on the trails, especially if it took five to six hours.
 Some trail runners usually get a weekly deep tissue massage to remove lactic acid build-up.
 Massages usually quicken the recovery and for some who have tight muscles and ligaments, it takes out knots that hinder performance.

-3. Wear compression garments.
 A lot of runners wear compression garments prior to big races or training periods, during the actual race, and, most of the time, after heavy training or competition.
-This is because compression apparel definitely reduces soreness the next day and speeds up the strength recovery for your next big workout.
+This is because compression apparel reduces soreness the next day and speeds up recovery for your next big workout.

-6. Be active.
 Staying active is better than just totally resting.
 Usually, a lot of people simply rest the whole day because their body is so stiff and sore after a hard trail race or run.
-However, walking for several minutes the day after a hard run or rave can lessen the stiffness and can actually make you feel better after.
+However, walking for several minutes the day after a hard run can lessen stiffness and actually make you feel better after.
 Doing other non-running activities like swimming, biking, or hiking can speed up recovery and lessen any swelling.